matthewlinton/Ancile/README.md

 Some updates which may contain critical security patches for IE, as well as automated delivery of IE and related updates, will be blocked.
 Due to the security risks posed by running an un-patched browser you are strongly advised to uninstall IE. If you plan to continue to use IE you should either: Not run this script, or manually patch IE at your own risk.

 ### Windows Update
-Ancile modifies the Windows Update settings to 'check/notify but do not download/install'.
-If you have problems getting Windows Update to work properly after running the script you may need to run the Windows Update Troubleshooter ( https://support.microsoft.com/en-us/kb/2714434 ), or the System Update Readiness Tool ( https://support.microsoft.com/en-us/kb/947821 ).
+Ancile modifies the Windows Update settings to 'check/notify but do not download/install' or (optionally) disables Windows Update entirely.
+If you have problems getting Windows Update to work properly after running the script you may need to run the Windows Update Troubleshooter (https://support.microsoft.com/en-us/kb/2714434), or the System Update Readiness Tool (https://support.microsoft.com/en-us/kb/947821).
 If you have recently installed updates and have not yet rebooted you should reboot before running the script.
-If you are on a fresh install of Windows you may want to install all updates before running Aegis for the first time, otherwise it may take a long time to update.
+If you are on a fresh install of Windows Ancile may take a very long time to run.

 ## License
 This code is not covered under any license.
 You are welcome to modify and share this code as you please.